doersino/ffmpeg-koraktor/README.md

 ```

 (The `minterpolate='fps=60',setpts=2*PTS` part's the important part.
 This whole thing doesn't do anything to the audio, so it's best to also strip it off using `ffmpeg -i out-slow.mp4 -c copy -an out-slow-silent.mp4`, which doesn't reencode the video.)

+(Note that while experimenting, you can use the `-y` flag to keep FFmpeg from asking whether to override files.)

 ## Scaling a video down to 50% of its original size and halving the frame rate